Paisabazaar app Today!

 Labour Ministry notified the interest rate on Employees Provident Fund (EPF) to be 8.65% for the year 2018-19.
 Corresponding to this, the interest for the year will be credited to the accounts of around 6 Crore subscribers for EPFO.
 The total amount to be credited to these subscribers will be equal to Rs.54,000 Crore.

-The withdrawal claims of EPF for the given year will not be settled at the interest rate of 8.55%; but rather at the higher rate of 8.65%.
+The withdrawal claims for the given year will not be settled at the interest rate of 8.55%; but rather at the higher rate of 8.65%.
 The revised interest rates have been effective from February 22, 2019.

 Subscribers can check their PF status online via the following mediums-